 Disability benefits received from the VA should not be included in your gross income.
 They are not taxed.
 Consider this tax-free seed money to start up your business.

 Take Advantage of All the Resources Available to You

 If you’re looking for some advice and a grasp on some of the business basics, check out online platforms like Udemy.
 There are some excellent Online entrepreneurship courses to choose from, like The Essential Guide to Entrepreneurship by Guy Kawasaki and Intro to Entrepreneurship: Get Started as an Entrepreneur by Evan Kimbrell.

 Small-Business Grants and Resources for Veterans

 Veterans have access to grants, special financing opportunities, and resources to help them create and grow a business.
-This excellent article in Nerdwallet provides information on the Veterans Business Outreach Center Program and a roundup of the best small business loans for Veterans.
+This excellent article from Nerdwallet provides information on the Veterans Business Outreach Center Program and a roundup of the best small business loans for Veterans.

-Why are Veteran-Owned Businesses a Good Bet?
+Why Are Veteran-Owned Businesses a Good Bet?

 Did you know…